tobua/instl/README.md

 ## Configuring the System

-- Install Updates and enable Auto Update in `⚙️ Software Update` settings.
-- Add applications listed below.
+- Increase mouse tracking speed in `⚙️ Mouse` and enable secondary click if you're using Magic Mouse.
 - Remove unused apps from dock and disable `Show recent applications` in dock preferences.
 - Edit the Desktop Background in `⚙️ Desktop & Screen Saver`.
-- Increase mouse tracking speed in `⚙️ Mouse` and enable secondary click if you're using Magic Mouse.
+- In `⚙️ Mission Control → Hot Corners...` add Mission Control to Bottom Right and Desktop to Bottom Left.
+- `⚙️ Battery` increase time until display turns off when on `Power Adapter`.
+- Install Updates and enable Auto Update in `⚙️ Software Update` settings.
 - Make sure Guest Account is disabled in `⚙️ Users & Groups`.
-- In `⚙️ Mission Control → Hot Corners...` add Mission Control to Bottom Right and Desktop to Bottom Left.
-- `⚙️ Energy Saver` increase time until display turns off when on power.

 ## Applications